AaHaHaa/MMTools/README.md

 ## Notes:<br>
 For details, please read the supplement of our paper: https://doi.org/10.1364/JOSAB.500586.
 Please don't forget to cite our paper if you find this code useful in your work.
 I, the young and early-career researcher, need your support.
-Similarly, if you need help or have questions about the code, please feel free to send me an email.
+Similarly, if you need help or have questions about the code, please feel free to ask them here or send me an email (email address is in my paper).

 There is a `readme.pdf` in the `Documentations/` folder.
 Please find details of how to use this code in it.
 However, the fastest way to learn how to use this package is to learn from the examples in the `Examples/` folder.

 I'm Yi-Hao Chen, the author of the code and from Frank Wise's group at Cornell Applied Physics.
 This code is basically an upgraded and highly-optimized version of our "WiseLabAEP/GMMNLSE-Solver-FINAL" from "https://github.com/WiseLabAEP/GMMNLSE-Solver-FINAL," with much more functionalities, which however might overwhelm users and thus require more fiber-optic background.
 It can run order-of-magnitude faster than our old code due to optimizing with CUDA+shared memory, as well as reducing the usage of for-loops.
 Although our old one claims to be fast with GPU, its CUDA implementation is not optimized, let alone its CPU implementation with a lot of slow for-loops.
 Besides, this package includes adaptive step-size control, which improves the performance significantly and allows users to be free from worrying the reliability of a simulation.
 For optimization details, please see the supplement of our paper mentioned previously.

-If you have questions, feel free to ask them here or send me an email (email address is in my paper).

 ## History:<br>
 * 11/1/2023:<br>
 If you downloaded the code earlier, please re-download it.
 There was a huge bug in polarization modes.
 I fixed it only recently.
 Now it works correctly.
-* 12/22/2023:<br>
-I've been constantly modifying it, especially the ASE part, these days.<br>
-If you find a bug, download the latest one since I've been changing it often.
-If it still exists, let me know.
 * 1/3/2024:<br>
 I've fixed the bugs regarding spontaneous Raman scattering.
 My previous implementation was wrong and created almost negligible spontaneous Raman.
 It didn't affect any of the results that didn't care about spontaneous Raman scattering.
 About the implementation details, please find them in https://doi.org/10.1063/5.0189749.